YongchengYAO/CartiMorph/README.md

 **Model Evaluation:**

 The model performance was evaluated by the Dice Similarity Coefficient (DSC) between the model prediction and manual segmentation.
-Use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)) to calculate the DSC for each subject and segmentation label.
+Use our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)) to calculate the DSC for each segmentation label and subject.
+Use [dataset 3](https://github.com/YongchengYAO/CartiMorph/blob/main/Dataset/OAIZIB/CartiMorph_dataset3.xlsx) for model evaluation.

-### 3.4 Template-to-image Registration
+### 3.4 Template-to-Image Registration

 #### 3.4.1 Option 1: use the template learning model